- Food & Drink

 This annual event features bars carved out of ice in the courtyard (and martini luges to chill the drinks and fire pits to keep you warm) plus food from area restaurants and a DJ.
-Get tickets early – this event sells out every year (Saturday is already sold out for 2015).
+Get tickets early – this event sells out every year (Friday and Saturday are already sold out for 2015).
 Tickets: icebar15.brownpapertickets.com

 There’ll be one big ice bar to serve you beer and cocktails, and there’ll be plenty of complimentary hor d’oeuvres, too, as well as live entertainment.
 And just in case you get too chilly, there’s an indoor area to warm up.

 Starts at 1 p.m.
 Feb.
 7 | No cover | Run of the Mill Public House and Brewery, Saco | www.facebook.com